jmalp/The-Job-Hunting-AI-Web-Tool/README.md

 ```
 code blocks for commands
 ``` -->
-To run the project locally, you need to start both the backend and frontend servers.
+To run the project locally, you must start both the backend and frontend servers.
 Follow these steps to execute the program:

 #### Step 1: Start the Backend Server